jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

     (iii) significant environmental loss.

 ### 115 Use of dogs and devices
-Any person lawfully exercising a power under any of sections 109, 111, 113, 114, or 120 of this Act may—to assist in the exercise of the power.
+Any person lawfully exercising a power under any of sections 109, 111, 113, 114, or 120 may—to assist in the exercise of the power.
   (a) be accompanied by a dog; or
   (b) bring and use any thing,—